EMMG Midi Synth

 2024-07-12 I have sent 5 of them for production to JLCPCB.
 Current cost is around $25, not including eventual customs.
 The cost should be a bit lower with more units, but we are still above the expected $20.
 Some components moved a little bit from the design below but nothing big in the DRC (for once).

-I like this one better, it is smaller, only one layer to solder things on, and overall a better usability.
+I liked this one better, it is smaller, only one layer to solder things on, and overall a better usability.
+There is still some things to change, especially moving the SMDs out of the way of the MIDI ports, switch to a cap sense chip to reduce CPU load and get more GPIOs.

 Sources of inspiration